A practical guide to the Zendesk social media link for customer support

 Move beyond a basic Zendesk social media link and start automating

-Ready to see how AI can change your social media support?
-Try eesel AI for free and see for yourself how you could have automated your past tickets in just a few minutes.
+Ready to see how AI can enhance your social media support?
+Try eesel AI for free and see how it works alongside your Zendesk setup to streamline your workflows.---

 Frequently asked questions